tsumansapkota/tsumansapkota.github.io/_posts/2020-06-06-Perceptron-to-DeepNeuralNets.md

 \end{align}
 $$

-Probability 1, $$(\hat{y} = 1)$$, means that the data point belongs to class '1' and probability 0 means that the data point does not belong to class '1' (hence belong to class '0').
-The probability of 0.5 means the data point might belong to class '0' or class '1' equally.
+Probability 1, $$(\hat{y} = 1)$$, means that the data point belongs to class '1' and probability 0 means that the data point does not belong to class '1' (hence belongs to class '0').
+The probability of 0.5 means the data point has 50/50 chance to be in class '0' or class '1'.
 Hence this point can be regarded as the decision boundary.
-We can use other values for deciding the decision boundary as well.
+We can use other threshold values for the decision boundary as well.
 In medical application, if the classifier predicts the probability of having cancer, we might want probability > 0.7 to be more certain about the diagnosis.

 Although we formulate the problem in terms of probability, we don't know the learning required for probability values.
 One solution is to sample to make a hard decision.
 This will predict noisy output around the decision boundary.
 The algorithm can then be simply trained as a (noisy) Perceptron.